-Have you ever felt like a rock star or celebrity?
+Have you ever felt like a rock star or a celebrity?
 I did the year I taught third grade in a central California farming community.
-I was new to town and I landed a job at a great school with a supportive administration, caring colleagues, friendly families and engaged students.
+I was new to town, and I had landed a job at a great school with a supportive administration, caring colleagues, friendly families, and engaged students.
 Actually, maybe they were a little too engaged.
 I swear they were watching my every move.
 I almost felt like I was being stalked.

 “Really?”
 I answered, without thinking much of it.